Troubleshooting Guide in Joplin, MO

 (H) “Panel” painting instead of blending

-(I) Evaluating color under a light source other than “color corrected” lighting or natural lighting
+(I) Evaluating color under a light source other than “color corrected” lighting or natural lighting, or through an electronic screen

 (J) Adjusting a color before it has been sprayed, or adjusting a basecoat before applying clearcoat